-Nobody plans on getting a divorce, but unfortunately 50% of marriages end in divorce.
+Nobody plans on looking for and hiring a divorce lawyer, and then getting a divorce.
+Unfortunately, 50% of marriages end in divorce.
+As experts in family law, we can assure that when dealing with a divorce you of course want to secure the best outcome for yourself, so you should hire a divorce lawyer to assist you.
 According to a family divorce attorney, the divorce rate for second or subsequent marriages is even higher.
 If you have to go through a divorce you want the best divorce attorneys you can have.
 The Hube Law Firm has represented hundreds of individuals through the difficult divorce process.
 We have vast experience in handling divorce, custody, visitation, child support and alimony cases.
 The Hube Law Firm has the experience and knowledge necessary to guide you through these difficult matters, now if you ask yourself How much does a divorce cost?
 It depends.
+If you have children then you may need to hire a child custody attorney.

 In a contested divorce the parties are unable to reach an agreement on the issues involved in the case.
 As a result, there will be hearings before a judge who will resolve the issues in the case.
 You need a divorce attorney who has the knowledge and experience to present your case to the court.
 The Hube Law Firm has that knowledge and experience.
 Whether it involves your children or your finances, the outcome of your divorce case will have long lasting ramifications for you.
 With so much on the line you need the highest